History of Paul Skenes in Timeline

 2024: MLB Debut

-In 2024, Paul Skenes made his Major League Baseball (MLB) debut with the Pittsburgh Pirates.
+In 2024, Paul Skenes made his Major League Baseball (MLB) debut for the Pittsburgh Pirates.

-Paul Skenes began the 2024 season with the Triple-A Indianapolis Indians, achieving a 0.99 ERA with 45 strikeouts over 27+1⁄3 innings.
+Paul Skenes began the 2024 season with the Triple-A Indianapolis Indians, pitching to a 0.99 ERA with 45 strikeouts over 27+1⁄3 innings.

-On January 28, 2025, Paul Skenes was named as one of the three cover athletes of MLB The Show 25 alongside Elly De La Cruz and Gunnar Henderson.
+On January 28, 2025, Paul Skenes was named as one of the three cover athletes of MLB The Show 25 alongside Elly De La Cruz and Gunnar Henderson, making him the first pitcher, excluding two-way player Shohei Ohtani, to be featured on an MLB The Show cover.

 March 27, 2025: Opening Day Starting Pitcher

-On March 27, 2025, Paul Skenes was the Opening Day starting pitcher for the 2025 Pirates, facing the Miami Marlins.
+On March 27, 2025, Paul Skenes was the Opening Day starting pitcher for the 2025 Pirates against the Miami Marlins.

 April 2, 2025: First Win of the Season

-On April 2, 2025, Paul Skenes got his first win of the season against the Tampa Bay Rays, pitching seven innings and striking out six batters.
+On April 2, 2025, Paul Skenes got his first win of the season against the Tampa Bay Rays, pitching seven innings and striking out six batters in a 4–2 win.